cyborch/slate/source/index.html.md

 ```

 Get a paginated list of products.
 The returned structure will contain `metadata` which
-holds the total number of items in `totalCount` and an array of products in `data`.
+holds the total number of items in `total_count` and an array of products in `data`.
 Products are always sorted by name, ascending.

 ### URI